gft-mobile-pl/destinations/README.md

       onNavigateToCancelCard: (CardArgument) -> Unit
   )
   ```
-  > ⚠ Avoid using primitive types as arguments of the navigation callbacks.
-  > Lambdas' arguments have no name and may be ambiguous for other developers.
+  - ⚠ Avoid using primitive types as arguments of the navigation callbacks.
+Lambdas' arguments have no name and may be ambiguous for other developers.
+  - The name of the callback should suggest the target of the navigation.
+  - Generally each callback should handle navigation to a single section or screen.
+However, there **might** be one exception to this rule - check the **Conditional navigation** chapter for more details.
 - Although primitive types can be used for screens' arguments, the `Parcelables` are still considered a better choice.
   Reusing the same types of arguments as in the navigation layer may spare you arguments conversion.
 - `Destinations` should never be used as navigation callbacks' arguments.
 Screens should not be aware which navigation library is used.